UAOR: Uncertainty-aware Observation Reinjection for Vision-Language-Action Models: Methodology

 \subsection{Uncertainty-Aware Observation Reinjection}

-\textbf{Uncertainty measured by \emph{Action Entropy}.} Recognizing the central role of entropy as a widely adopted measure of uncertainty, we introduce \textbf{\emph{Action Entropy}}, a VLA-specific metric that quantifies uncertainty via the entropy of action-related output distributions.
+\textbf{Uncertainty measured by \emph{Action Entropy}.} Building on prior inference-time interventions that exploit layer-wise predictive uncertainty in language models~\citep{chuang2024dola, farquhar2024detecting, fang2024uncertainty, zou2024look}, we introduce \textbf{\emph{Action Entropy}}, a VLA-specific metric that quantifies uncertainty via the entropy of action-related output distributions.
 Note that current VLA models typically follow two architectures: single-system and dual-system.
 For single-system models (e.g., OpenVLA-OFT~\citep{OpenVLA-OFT}), actions are derived directly from hidden states, either as discrete tokens (256-bin discretization using rare vocabulary tokens) or continuous vectors (via MLP or diffusion heads).
 We compute entropy directly over the action tokens.
 For dual-system models (e.g., CogACT~\citep{Cogact}), System 1 generates actions conditioned on System 2 outputs.
 We therefore compute entropy over these condition tokens, which guide action generation.
 Based on this setup, we define layer-wise action entropy at each time step as:

-where $\bm{p}^{(\ell)}_{t,n}=\{p^{(\ell)}_{t,n,i}\}_{i=1}^K$ denotes the categorical probability distribution over top-$K$ candidate tokens for the $n$-th action or condition token, obtained by projecting the FFN outputs at layer $\ell$ through the \revise{language modeling head (LM Head) and normalizing with softmax, which is a standard practice in the "Logit Lens" paradigm~\citep{logic_lens,tuned_lens}}.
+where $\bm{p}^{(\ell)}_{t,n}=\{p^{(\ell)}_{t,n,i}\}_{i=1}^K$ denotes the categorical probability distribution over top-$K$ candidate tokens for the $n$-th action or condition token, obtained by projecting the FFN outputs at layer $\ell$ through the \revise{language modeling head (LM Head) and normalizing with softmax, which is a standard practice in the ``Logit Lens'' paradigm~\citep{logic_lens,tuned_lens}}.
 For discrete actions, we set $K=256$ to match the number of action bins, since the model tends to assign higher probability mass to these 256 action tokens.
 For continuous actions, we likewise fix $K=256$ for definitional convenience and cross-setting consistency.
 Based on this formulation, we define the uncertainty of each layer as the average action entropy over all action tokens or condition tokens: